coder/serpent/README.md

 }
 ```

-And is used by each [Command](https://pkg.go.dev/github.com/coder/serpent#Command) when
+And is used by each [Command](https://pkg.go.dev/github.com/coder/serpent#Command) when passed as an array to the `Options` field.

-passed as an array to the `Options` field.
+Each Option stores how it was configured in the `ValueSource` field.

 ## More coming...
 This README is a stub for now.
 We'll better explain the design and usage